Unmanned Aerial Systems (Drones) at FSU

 The Federal Aviation Administration and relevant state and federal laws regulate the operation of unmanned aircraft systems, including drones and model aircraft.
 Additionally, both the Department of State (under International Traffic in Arms Regulations or ITAR) and the Department of Commerce (under Export Administration Regulations or EAR) regulate export control over various forms of unmanned aircraft system (UAS) technology.
 Florida State University will ensure compliance with those legal obligations for the safety and welfare of its students, employees, and visitors.

-NOTE: Because the University's Main and Southwest Campuses are located within a 5-mile radius of the Tallahassee International Airport, FSU will NOT approve flight operations for this area unless a Part 107 Waiver has been approved by the FAA.
-The FAA's review and decision-making process may take as long as 90 days.
-Consult the FAA website for additional information on requesting this waiver.
+NOTE: Because the University's Main and Southwest Campuses are located within a 5-mile radius of the Tallahassee International Airport, FSU will NOT approve flight operations for this area unless an Airspace Authorization has been approved by the FAA.
+Additional information on obtaining Airspace Authorizations and Part 107 Waivers can be found HERE.

 - FSU Emergency Management and Homeland Security Program

 - FSU Center for Disaster Risk Policy